codes-by-vamshi/CV-Mango-Orchards/README.md

   4.Used pre trained Segment Anything Model(SAM) by meta.

   5.We used the the centers of the bounding boxes from step 3 to segment the trees using SAM.
+## Note:
+The Data Set is collection of drone images from a Mango Orchards from Uttar Pradesh, India.
+As the Data Set is from a Research Project and is not available for the public, we are providing a sample of 5 images only.

 ## References